By Donna Cardillo, RN, MA, CSP, FAAN

 Do Your Research

 Fortunately, the Internet has made up-to-the-minute research a snap.
 Whether you’re looking for journal articles, the latest breaking news, or historical documents, almost anything you could want is at your fingertips in cyberspace.
 I also put the word out to my friends, family, and colleagues when I am looking for material on a particular topic.
-I’ll tell them, “If you read anything about osteoporosis, anywhere, cut it out for me.”
+I’ll tell them, “If you read anything about osteoporosis, anywhere, cut it out for me or email me the link.”

 You can access industry journals, as well as mainstream publications, at most college libraries.
+Even your local public library has access to online databases and publications.
+Consult with the research librarian.
 Be sure to speak with others “in the know,” too.
 Conducting even a brief interview with someone with expertise on your topic can yield some valuable information and resources.

 Make It Interesting